jessesiu/gigadb-website/docs/opsdocs/Deployment.md

 ## GitLab CI/CD

-GitLab provides a CI service used by GigaDB based on the [`.gitlab-ci.yml`](https://github.com/gigascience/gigadb-website/blob/develop/.gitlab-ci.yml) file located at the root of the `gigadb-website` repository.
-A Runner in GitLab is configured to trigger the CI pipeline every time there is a code commit or push to the GitHub repository which is mirrored on GitLab.
-GitLab.com allows you to use Shared Runners provided by GitLab Inc which are virtual machines running on GitLab's infrastructure to build any project.
+GitLab provides a CI/CD service used by GigaDB based on the [`.gitlab-ci.yml`](https://github.com/gigascience/gigadb-website/blob/develop/.gitlab-ci.yml) file located at the root of the `gigadb-website` repository.
+A Runner in GitLab is configured to trigger the CI/CD pipeline every time there is a code commit or push to the GitHub repository which is mirrored on GitLab.
+GitLab.com allows you to use Shared Runners provided by GitLab Inc which are virtual machines running on GitLab's infrastructure to build any project using its CI/CD pipeline.

 ### Environments